hapax/hapax.github.io/assets/chuzenji.md

 On the northern shore, Chuzenji has a single backstreet, pitched up the hill at Kegon falls in the east, and running like a droplet back into the lake as it crawls westward.
-Little Forest Inn is near this westward fall, cushioned between an anomous shed and an empty weedlot, a Little Forest poetically apposed.
+Little Forest Inn is near this westward fall, cushioned between a box-like shed and an empty weedlot, a Little Forest, apposed almost poetically by the guesthouse.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />